 When you file your tax return at the end of the year, you’ll compare the amount of your estimated PTC the Marketplace paid out for the year to the amount of PTC you are allowed.
 The PTC you’re allowed is based on your actual household income, family size, address, and who in your family is eligible to enroll in non-Marketplace coverage.
 You will enter these amounts on IRS Form 8962, Premium Tax Credit (PTC), which you file with your tax return.
 If there is a difference, your tax bill or refund may change.

 This end-of-year reconciliation of the advanced premium tax credit and the actual credit is why it is important for you to promptly report any changes in circumstance to your Marketplace (see How will this affect me, below).

 If you choose to forego APTC, you will get all of the benefit of the PTC when you file your tax return.
 In that case, your entire credit will either reduce the tax you owe, or result in or add to a refund.

 You may want to forego APTC if you can pay your full monthly premium and your income varies widely during the year or you expect to receive some sort of large lump sum payment later in the tax year.
 This would keep you from having to contact the Marketplace to recalculate your advance credit during the year or possibly repay advanced amounts.

 If you receive the premium tax credit, you must file a tax return.

-You should wait to file your tax return until after you receive a Health Insurance Marketplace Statement (Form 1095-A) in the mail – probably in early February.
+You should wait to file your tax return until after you receive a Health Insurance Marketplace Statement (IRS Form 1095-A) in the mail – probably in early February.
 It will come from your marketplace, not from the IRS.